cogu/autosar/README.rst

 * AUTOSAR 3.0
 * AUTOSAR 4.2

 The intent is to add support for AUTOSAR 4.3 and 4.4 in the future.
-Timeplan is unclear since I do most of the work in my spare time.
+(Timeplan is unknown since I do most of the work in my spare time.)

 Prerequisites
 -------------